 - The type of request (temporary loan, review, permanent withdrawal, photocopies, SmartScan, etc.);

-- Complete name, address, telephone number, and e-mail address of requestor; and
+- Complete name, address, telephone number, and email address of requestor; and

 - For any records requested under the provisions of the Freedom of Information Act (FOIA), the Privacy Act, or due to congressional interest, note the applicable reason in the "Remark" section of the OF 11.

-Be sure to complete a separate request form or CIPS submission for each folder or box requested.
 Please note that the FRC will bill your agency separately for each item, folder, or carton requested (as specified in your agency's agreement with NARA) regardless of the type of reference service requested.